 Check that you don’t have any pages which are several clicks away from the main menu.
 And make sure you have useful links to other relevant pages throughout your content – this is good for search engine optimisation too.

 How to fix poor navigation

-Make sure your website includes a search box where people can type some text in and get a list of relevant results.
-And make sure that those results are relevant.
-We frequently see search results that are meaningless on professional services websites.
+Your website should include a search box where people can type some text in and get a list of relevant results.
+Check to make sure that those search results are relevant; you’d be surprised how often they are not.
+We very frequently see search results that are irrelevant and unhelpful on professional services websites.

 6. It’s not compliant

 Sorry to be boring, but some things just have to be done.
-If you don’t have a clickable SRA verified website badge (also known as the digital badge) on your website, then it’s time you got one!
-If you haven’t thought about GDPR and you don’t have terms & conditions, privacy policies and cooky policies on your website then shame on you.
+If you don’t have a clickable SRA verified website badge (also known as the digital badge) on your law firm website, then it’s time you got one!

 How to fix a non-compliant website

 Task someone with working out what needs to be done and getting the appropriate content in place.
 If you need help with setting up the GDPR requirements for the website or the SRA digital badge, a good web developer that specialises in professional services firms will be able to help.